Wedding traditions explained

-Starting off with one most people know the origin of.
-The act of a father walking her daughter down the aisle is always a tender moment.
-In fact, in modern weddings, a variety of different people close to the bride have the honour of “giving her away,” if it’s not the father.
-It can be a heartfelt way of thanking someone who brought you up.
-It’s also nice to have someone you trust close to you in the lead up to the big moment.
-Originally, the father would walk his daughter down the aisle to literally give her to the groom.
-This was a transactional action instead of one of love and the bride was given for a price or dowry.
+Starting off with one wedding tradition that most people know the origin of.
+The act of a father that walks down the aisle with his daughter is always a tender moment.
+In fact, in modern weddings, a variety of wedding guests close to the bride have the honour of “giving her away,” if it’s not the brides father.
+It can be a heartfelt way of thanking someone who brought you up or played a huge role in your life.

-Best man and bridesmaids
+Best Man and Bridesmaids

 The best man essentially had to keep his eye on her and literally kidnap her if need be.
-Meanwhile, the reason bridesmaids traditionally wear the same outfits is to act as a distraction technique for evil spirits.
-Traditional the bridesmaids wore the same as the actual bride so it would confuse the spirits even further.
+Meanwhile, the wedding tradition of bridesmaids wearing the same outfits is to act as a distraction technique for evil spirits.
+Traditionally the bridesmaids wore the same as the actual bride so it would confuse the spirits even further.
 These days, it’s just a nice touch to see the bridesmaids matching and not wearing white as a contrast against the bride’s white wedding dress.

 Veils originated from the times when arranged marriages were very common.
 The groom wouldn’t get to see his bride to be until the very last second, and by then it would be too late to back out.

 Something old was seen as a representation of continuity, a common wedding theme.
 Similarly, something new was a symbol of a new start and optimism for the future.
 The something borrowed was traditionally meant to be from an already happily married couple, for good luck.
 Finally, something blue was a representation of purity and love between the couple.